Believe it or not, the foundations of today’s hotel revenue management practices were first used by airlines.

 Why is Hotel Revenue Management Important?

-The importance of hotel revenue management is summed up nicely by Bill Marriott Jr.:
+The importance of revenue management in hotels is summed up nicely by Bill Marriott Jr.:

 “Revenue management has contributed millions to the bottom line, and it has educated our people to manage their business more effectively.
 When you focus on the bottom line, your company grows.”